UniTime/unitime-doc/edit-examination.md

 * **Instructors**
 	* Select instructors who should be associated with the examination
 	* Click the **Add Instructor** button if you need more lines to select more instructors
-	* Note: If the drop down list is empty and you are an examination manager, select some classes/courses first and refresh the screen (for example by clicking the Add Object button) - the list will be populated by instructors of the classes/courses departments

 ### Classes/Courses